YifanZou1210/python-training-2025-11/bagu.md

 #### Why is indentation important in Python?
   * It's symbolized code structure, begining and ending of a code block, espescially for some nested blocks, like for-loop, closure, etc
 #### What happens when you try to mix incompatible data types in an operation?
+**Summary:**
+* Python raises a `TypeError` when incompatible data types are mixed.
+* Only operations explicitly defined for those types are allowed.
+* Explicit type conversion is required to make operations valid.
+* Most production errors come from unvalidated external input.

+**Details**
 * Python is **strongly typed**, so it does not automatically convert unrelated data types.
 * When incompatible types are used in an operation, Python raises a **TypeError** at runtime.
 * This happens because the operation is not defined between those two types.